IseanB/Robustifying-Dynamic-Quantization-of-PINNs/README.md

 **Note we narrowed our work on a PINN based on [Burgers' Equation](https://en.wikipedia.org/wiki/Burgers%27_equation)--which has applications in traffic flow, fluid mechanics, nonlinear acoustics, and gas dynamics.

 **We focus on the dynamic quantization process due to its straightforward integration and widespread adoption potential into DNN/PINN deployments.
-Dynamic quantization is utilized during runtime, to reduce the bandwidth needed to transfer all of the parameters to an inference device (typically a GPU), AND does not require post-training fine tuning or an accompanying dataset.
+Dynamic quantization reduces model size and speeds up inference by converting weights to int8 ahead of time and quantizing activations dynamically during runtime.
+It does not require post-training fine-tuning or access to a dataset, and is primarily used for CPU inference rather than GPU.

 ## Attribute